 Website blocking and filtering can be done at a national or institutional level or down to individual websites and users via black lists.
 Blocking and filtering may also vary between countries and across different ISPs.

 And yet, despite worries about privacy and fraud, most people around the world regard free, unrestricted access to the internet as a fundamental right and do not want governments to regulate it.

 There are many different methods to unblock websites and bypass Internet censorship, including virtual private networks (VPNs), IP Proxies and hiding software.
 Different methods differ in their ease of use, speed, security and related risks.
 Most work by gaining access to the Internet via a connection that is subject to different website blocking or filtering, for example in a different jurisdiction not subject to the same censorship laws.

 Using a VPN Service: Using VPN software allows you to establish a connection to the internet via the VPN provider’s servers which are usually located in less censored countries around the world.
 The connection is secure, encrypted, and anonymous as your IP address is hidden and your geographic surfing location can be changed.
 A good VPN service covers your entire connection and is both fast and secure.
-More information on a how a VPN works.

 Using Proxy Software: Proxy software is similar to a VPN in that you use it to establish a connection to the internet via the proxy’s server and therefore your own IP address is changed and you are anonymous to the site you are connecting to.
 However, it does not secure your entire connection and is not encrypted and is less secure.

 Using a Web IP Proxy: Usually free, you can use a Web proxy to surf anonymously online and protect your online identity.
 This hides from the service providers the address of the website you are trying to visit.
 However, speeds may vary dramatically and many IP addresses are frequently blocked by web censoring filters.